proversity-org/generator-hapijs-api/README.md

-# generator-hapijs
+# generator-hapijs-api

-Yeoman generator for Hapi.js
+Yeoman generator for craeting an API with Hapi.js

-## Setup
+## Installation

 `npm install -g yo`

 `npm install -g generator-hapijs`

-## Use
+## Setup

 `yo hapijs`

 This will create the basic structure of a Hapi.js project.

+## Actions

 `yo hapijs:model`

-This will create 3 files, a route, schema and test file.
+This will create 3 files, a route, schema and test file for your model.